Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary shows the applicant has a lot of experience and success in important areas like reducing medication errors, managing medicine, and working with pharmacy systems.
 It also demonstrates their ability to create trust with customers, offering a clear picture of a skilled and reliable employee.

-Learn the top 10 skills required for a pharmacy technician job in 2023.
+Learn the top 10 skills required for a pharmacy technician job.

 Bad example: